Monday 18 August 1941

 Brazilian Homefront: A Lockheed 18-10 Lodestar operated by Panair do Brasil crashes into Serra da Cantareira on approach to São Paulo at night.
 Five of nine passengers and one of four crew members survive the crash.
 Note that this is one day after Walt Disney and party arrives by air at Rio de Janeiro on a goodwill trip for the US government.

-German Homefront: "Swing kids" (Swingjugend) have become an underground phenomenon in the Reich, and the government is not happy at this intrusion of decadent foreign culture.
+German Homefront: "Swing Kids" (Swingjugend) dancing has become an underground phenomenon in the Reich, and the government is not happy at this intrusion of what it considers a decadent foreign culture.
 The Swing Kids listen to American and British records, tend to have long hair, dispute authority, and mock military customs such as the Hitler Salute.
 In general, the police forces (led by Reinhard Heydrich) see this as a dangerous infusion of "anglophile tendencies" that cannot be tolerated.

 Today, the police decide to end this scourge.
 They send men into the clubs, arrest over 300 Swing Kids, and institute various punishments against them.
 These punishments range from sending the kids back to school or to concentration camps.
 Some boys are sent to the youth camp at Moringen and girls to the women's camp at Ravensbruck.
 This incites further resistance by Swing Kids who aren't captured, of course, and they begin doing anti-government acts like handing out anti-fascist leaflets.